ibm-cloud-docs/ContinuousDelivery/di_working.md

 To make a gate fail, edit the code in the `routes/apivl.js` file so that the code coverage reaches only 60%.
 The gate fails because the code doesn't reach the necessary quality and deployment isn't pushed to production.

-1. From your toolchain, click the **Eclipse Orion Web IDE** tile.
-2. Open the `routes/apivl.js` file, and uncomment lines 42-72.
+1. Open the `routes/apivl.js` file in an editor.
-3. Save the file by clicking **File**, and select **Save**.
-4. Select the Git icon, enter a commit message, and click **Commit**.
+2. Uncomment lines 42-72 and save the file.
-5. Click **Push** to push your changes.
+3. From a Git client, commit and push your changes.
-6. Click the back arrow in the Eclipse editor to return to your toolchain.
-7. On the toolchain's Overview page, on the **IBM Cloud tools** card, click the {{site.data.keyword.DRA_short}} tool integration to observe the gate fail in real time.
+4. On your toolchain's Overview page, on the **IBM Cloud tools** card, click the {{site.data.keyword.DRA_short}} tool integration to observe the gate fail in real time.

 ## Step 5.
 Analyze the failed gate
 {: #5-risk-analysis}